imanghafoori1/laravel-microscope/README.md

 - `resources/views/myPartials/head.blade.php`
 - `resources/views/myPartials/body.blade.php`

-and put the corresponding content in them.
+And put the corresponding content in them.

 - It is also compatible with namespaced views in modular laravel applications.
 So this syntax will work: `'MyMod::myPartials.body'`